DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Evaluation and Results

 \subsection{Simulation Setup}

-As shown in Figure 4, ten Amazon distribution centers in the eastern U.S. are chosen as the origins and destinations of delivery requests in the simulation.
+As shown in Figure \ref{4}, ten Amazon distribution centers in the eastern U.S. are chosen as the origins and destinations of delivery requests in the simulation.
 For each episode, $N_t$ trucks should complete $N_r$ randomly generated requests within the time limit $T_{max}$, while trying to minimize the fuel cost.
 The generation of the request and truck list is model-based, which is introduced as follows:

 As mentioned above, each delivery request can be represented as $(source, destination, size)$.
-Equation (24) shows the distribution of the requests' sources, where $pop_{i}$ represents the population in the vicinity of distribution center $i$ which is acquired through its zip code \footnote{\href{https://www.cdxtech.com/tools/demographicdata/}{https://www.cdxtech.com/tools/demographicdata/}}.
+Equation (24) shows the distribution of the requests' sources, where $pop_{i}$ represents the population in the vicinity of distribution center $i$ which is acquired through its zip code\footnote{\href{https://www.cdxtech.com/tools/demographicdata/}{https://www.cdxtech.com/tools/demographicdata/}}.
 After confirming the source of a delivery request, its destination is randomly generated according to the distribution defined as Equation (25), where $norm$ is the normalization coefficient.
 Further, the size of each package is represented as an integer uniformly distributed between 1 and 30 in our simulation.

-For each truck in the fleet, we need to specify its maximum capacity and its location at the beginning of each operation cycle.
+As for the truck list, we need to specify its maximum capacity and its location at the beginning of each operation cycle.
 In our simulation, an operation cycle includes 7 episodes and the time limit $T_{max}$ for each episode is 2 days.
 Within an operation cycle, the trucks' locations at the beginning of a new episode are the same as those at the end of the previous episode, while the distribution of the trucks' locations at the first episode is the same as that of the packages' sources (Equation (24)), which is convenient for the fleet to pick up the packages.

 Moreover, we set the truck number $N_t$ as 20, and the maximum capacity for each truck as 30000.
 Also, with the consideration that trucks should be efficiently used, the total volume of the the delivery requests should match the load capacity of the fleet, so the request number $N_r$ is set as 40000 in our simulation.